hauptem/F5-Multisite-Dashboard/iCall Datagroup Sync/README.md

 ---

-## Recovery and Restore
+## Datagroup Recovery and Restore

 ### Install the Restore Script

-The restore script provides recovery capabilities for the datagroup backup files created by the sync script in the event that an administrator desires to revert to a previous configuration.
+The restore script provides datagroup recovery capabilities using dashboard-pool-sync backup files in the event that an administrator desires to revert to a previous dashboard datagroup configuration.

 **Create the restore script:**